 Washing your hands well with warm water and soap is the best defense in getting those pesky germs off your hands.
 I’m not big on antibacterial soap, just plain soap will do.
 Make sure you wash long enough though.
-Sing Happy Birthday to yourself, and scrub under your nails before you rinse with warm water. preventing colds and flu
+Sing Happy Birthday to yourself, and scrub under your nails before you rinse with warm water.
+Studies show that you remove more germs the longer you wash, so wash well. preventing colds and flu

 Don’t Touch Your Face

 All the germs on your hands just need to find a way inside your body to make you sick.
 The second you touch your eyes, nose or mouth, those germs have found it’s next victim.
 So, keep your hands away from your face and wash your hands.

 So, let’s say you’ve caught a mild cold and your nose is drippy.
 Try to let it run its course.
 Your body has a natural immune system that will help to battle that cold.
 Taking a medicine to dry up your nose may cause it to be overly dry.
 You want your nose to be a little moist as it traps that bacteria before it can make you sick.
 A saline spray might be helpful if you’re nose is too dry. preventing colds and flu